 I don’t quite remember how I came to buy Exhalation by Ted Chiang.
-It was likely the result of a late night, gin fuelled dive through the depths of some obscure subreddit which led me to pre-order a novel I’d never heard of by an author about whom I knew nothing.
-However it happened, last week a copy of Ted Chiang’s latest novel dropped onto my door mat and I managed, with relative success, to convience my wife that in fact Ted Chiang is one of my absolute favourite writers.
+It was likely the result of a late-night, gin fuelled dive through the depths of some obscure subreddit which led me to pre-order a novel I’d never heard of by an author about whom I knew nothing.
+However it happened, last week a copy of Ted Chiang’s latest novel dropped onto my doormat and I managed, with relative success, to convince my wife that in fact, Ted Chiang is one of my absolute favourite writers.

 I had no clue who he was.
 At that point the priority was to convince my better-half that I hadn’t bought yet another science-fiction novel which would sit on my bookshelf for six months until I got around to reading it.
 It turns out, however, that fortune favours the forgetful and slightly tipsy.

 Who on god’s green Earth is Ted Chaing?

 Ted Chiang is the author of the acclaimed collection of shorts, Stories of Your Life and Others, which was the basis for the brilliant science-fiction film, Arrival — and if you haven’t watched Arrival yet, you should do so immediately.
 On second thoughts, read the book first.

 Exhalation is a collection of science-fiction shorts gathering together some of Chiang’s best work from the last decade.
 What makes Chiang’s writing so sublime is that he wields science-fiction tropes like a clinical tool, probing the depths of the human condition, exploring ageless philosophical questions and boring holes in the psyche of man.

 The usual aliens, spaceships and green-skinned seductresses are all there but in Exhalation Chiang takes science-fiction to unexpected places, such as ancient Iraq, and does so with convincing detail.